 The Student Counseling Center (SCC) will be fully operational for 2020-2021 providing all services remotely through a HIPAA compliant version of Zoom videoconferencing software.
 We will provide individual, couples, and group counseling along with various workshops promoting mindfulness and other skills for sustaining mental health.

-To promote the health and safety of students and staff, the SCC will not offer drop-in services for the fall 2020 semester.
+To promote the health and safety of students and staff, the SCC will not offer drop-in services for the spring 2021 semester.
 Students seeking our services should call our main number (865-974-2196) to arrange a brief assessment by videoconference or phone.
 In response to student feedback, these assessment videoconferences will be scheduled for 45 minutes in order to allow the therapist to get a more complete picture of the student’s needs and for the student to have more time to share their concerns.
 To make the best use of the time, students are required to complete the initial paperwork prior to scheduling an initial brief assessment appointment.

 During the initial assessment, the student and therapist will collaborate to determine the most effective SCC service to address the student’s needs.
 If SCC services are not the best fit for the student’s needs, the therapist will assist the student in finding other campus resources or off-campus providers.